gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 A further advantage to a good brick and mortar store is that you can have a knowledgeable salesperson next to you.
 Good staff isn’t ubiquitous, of course, and you’re more likely to find specialised knowledge in a dedicated climbing store than in a general outdoors store’s tiny climbing aisle.
 This is where word of mouth comes in helpful again.
-Sales staff with experience in helping new climbers find shoes can be a very potent tool to bridge your experience gap, don’t underestimate it.
+Sales staff with experience in helping new climbers find shoes can be a very powerful tool to bridge your experience gap, don’t underestimate it.
 Just be wary of people recommending to size down, size down, size down, without any further differentiation, or people who don’t take their time with you.
 Look out for attentiveness, not trying to rush you, and trying to arrive at a choice that works for you.